 “But I took them home and started packing.
-I used a medium one for all the cables and electrical stuff.
-I used a large one for each of the kids clothes, so that we could put their stuff into one of our bigger bags.
+I used a medium packing cell for all the cables and electrical stuff.
+I used a large packing cell for each of the kids clothes, so that we could put their stuff into one of our bigger bags.
 That’s when the epiphany hit.
 The next day I went out and bought some more.”

 Tara ended up with a large packing cell for each person’s clothes, one for dirty washing and one for the kids' notebooks and pencils.